 - Irrigation syringe (for cleaning out wounds with sterile water or saline)

-- Sterile cotton swaps and q-tips (for cleaning wounds and applying antiseptic creams)
+- Sterile cotton swabs and q-tips (for cleaning wounds and applying antiseptic creams)

 - Tweezers (for removing debris from wounds)